MicrosoftDocs/sql-docs/docs/relational-databases/graphs/sql-graph-architecture.md

 Figure 1: SQL Graph database architecture

 ## Node Table
 A node table represents an entity in a graph schema.
 Every time a node table is created, along with the user-defined columns, an implicit `$node_id` column is created, which uniquely identifies a given node in the database.
-The values in `$node_id` are automatically generated and are a combination of `object_id` of that node table and an internally generated bigint value.
+The values in `$node_id` are automatically generated and are a combination of object ID for the graph table of that node table and an internally generated bigint value.
 However, when the `$node_id` column is selected, a computed value in the form of a JSON string is displayed.
 Also, `$node_id` is a pseudo-column, that maps to an internal name with hex string in it.
 When you select `$node_id` from the table, the column name will appear as `$node_id_<hex_string>`.

 > [!NOTE]
 > Using the pseudo-columns in queries is the only supported and recommended way of querying the internal `$node_id` column.
 You should not directly use the `$node_id_<hex_string>` columns in any queries.